Walmart to add sneeze guards to keep customers, workers safe from COVID-19

-Walmart and Sam's Club are the latest grocery stores that are installing sneeze guards between their workers and customers.
+Walmart and Sam's Club are installing sneeze guards between their workers and customers to prevent the spread of COVID-19.

 Walmart to add sneeze guards to keep customers, workers safe from COVID-19